A-Hooft/Photo_labels/README.md

 - `Range`: Specimen number range (used if `sequential_labels` is true)
 - `Labels_list`: List of labels (used if `sequential_labels` is false)

+!! always check the scale bar manually with a ruler after printing, printing settings can adjust the scaling
 ## Generate labels

 To generate the labels, execute the following command to run the python script: